 What's happened

-Britain is exploring the deployment of minehunting drones to unblock the Strait of Hormuz amid Iran's blockade.
-Iran warns UK involvement would be considered aggression.
-The US and allies are urging action to secure the vital shipping lane, which is crucial for global oil supplies.
+Britain is exploring the deployment of minehunting drones to secure the Strait of Hormuz amid Iran's blockade.
+The US, UK, and allies are discussing options to reopen the vital shipping lane, which is crucial for global oil supplies.
+Iran warns against involvement, threatening retaliation.

 What's behind the headline?